Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 | ID Token verification | Not applicable | Automatic via JWKS |

-| Fields needed | Client ID, Client Secret, Auth URL, Token URL, UserInfo URL | Client ID, Client Secret, Issuer URL |
+| Fields needed | Client ID, Client Secret, Issuer, Authorization URL, Token URL, Userinfo URL | Client ID, Client Secret, Issuer, Metadata URL |

 | Best for | IdPs without OIDC support | Modern IdPs (Okta, Entra ID, Auth0, Keycloak) |